Analysis and research firm Gartner, Inc. recently released its latest Critical Capabilities Report for Identity Governance and Administration (IGA).

 The 15 products featured in the report are, in alphabetical order, AlertEnterprise, Atos (Evidian), CA Technologies, Core Security, Dell Technologies (RSA), Hitachi ID Systems, IBM, Micro Focus (NetIQ), Omada, One Identity, Oracle, Sailpoint IdentityIQ, Sailpoint IdentityNow, and Saviynt.

-I read the report, available in full here, and pulled the three most important takeaways and key market indicators.
+I read the report and pulled the three most important takeaways and key market indicators.
 But first, let’s get a couple of definitions out of the way…

 So What are Critical Capabilities, Exactly?